“9. Relief Society,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

-Relief Society leaders plan Sunday meetings, activities, ministering, service, and other interactions to help women participate in the work of salvation and exaltation.
-Members of the Relief Society and elders quorum work in unity to accomplish this work.
+Relief Society leaders plan Sunday meetings, activities, ministering, service, and other interactions to help women participate in God’s work of salvation and exaltation.
+Members of the Relief Society and elders quorum work in unity to help accomplish this work.

-For more information about the work of salvation and exaltation, study chapter 1.
+For more information about God’s work of salvation and exaltation, study chapter 1.

 Relief Society leaders support members in living the gospel of Jesus Christ.
 They emphasize exercising faith, repenting, increasing in self-reliance, and making covenants with God by receiving ordinances.
 Such ordinances include the temple endowment.
 See 1.2.1.